Grand Tetons hotels, cabins, lodging

 wide staircase

-At the top is a huge seating area
+At the top is a huge seating area in front of you and behind you, clothing and gift stores, usually with few food items.

-with floor to ceiling windows (two story, 60 feet tall) with Teton range views.
+The seating area has floor to ceiling windows (two story, 60 feet tall) with Teton range views.
 The peak you see in the section of window below is Mount Moran.

 huge window with mountain seen thru it

-The Pioneer Grill counters and takeout (no views) are on the left, followed on the left by the more formal Mural Room with its tall windows and views.
 On the right, is the Blue Heron Lounge (bar and some food items, with outside deck seating as well as inside, with views, a TV that might have the big game you want to watch).
-Menus, hours of operation, (and usually some photos, including the view from the Mural Room), are at: https://www.gtlc.com/dining

 Access to WiFi in the parlor (upper lobby) is free to anyone without a secret code,

-(note his administrative assistant standing by at the left).
+(Note his administrative assistant standing by at the left.)

 man working at a laptop with a grizzly bear standing nearby in a glass case